Asset tokenization

 What asset tokenization means

 For an institution, the point is not that every asset becomes freely tradable.
-The point is that the operating record moves from spreadsheets, disconnected registries, and manual approval chains into a controlled digital asset workflow.
+The real gain is that the operating record moves from spreadsheets, disconnected registries, and manual approval chains into a controlled digital asset workflow.
 DALP keeps that workflow on configured EVM-compatible networks, with issuer roles, wallet controls, identity checks, and transaction history attached to the asset lifecycle.

 The legal meaning of the token still comes from the instrument, issuer documents, investor terms, custody setup, and applicable regulation.
 DALP supplies the platform controls that make those decisions executable and auditable.